Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
-* For instance variables, JVM will always provide default values and we are not required to perform initialization explicitly.
+* For instance variables, *JVM* will always *provide default values* and we are *not required to perform initialization explicitly*.
 ```java
 public class Temp {
     int x;